craftcms/docs/docs/4.x/config/README.md

         // ...or the homepage, by default:
         return '/';
-    },
-];
+    });
 ```

+In this example, the function passed to `postLoginRedirect` will be called by [ConfigHelper::localizedValue()](craft4:craft\helpers\ConfigHelper::localizedValue()) with the current site’s handle, only *at the time the value needed*.
+This distinction is important, because Craft is not fully initialized when configuration files are *evaluated*, but will be by the time the application is ready to redirect a logged-in user.

-In this example, the `postLoginRedirect` function will be called by [ConfigHelper::localizedValue()](craft4:craft\helpers\ConfigHelper::localizedValue()), with the current site’s handle.
-Keep in mind that while scalar values are automatically "normalized" during configuration, the return value of a function *is not*.
+Keep in mind that while scalar values are automatically normalized during configuration, the return value of a function *is not*.

 ::: tip
 Refer to a config property’s documentation for a full list of its supported types and values!